 - Civil Engineering/Architectural Engineering or Civil Engineering

-- Electrical Engineering or Electrical and Computer Engineering/Technology, Cybersecurity, and Policy
+- Electrical Engineering or Electrical and Computer Engineering/Electrical Engineering or Technology, Cybersecurity, and Policy

 - Engineering Physics/Physics